How to Increase Conversion Rate

-This may include purchasing Google Ads to move your website closer to the top of Google search rankings once you find an SEO keyword or phrase that works well for you.
-Or, you could focus social media ad campaign efforts on promoting your website.
+Some of these strategies may include purchasing Google Ads to move your website closer to the top of Google search rankings once you find an SEO keyword or phrase that works well for you.
+Or you could focus on running a social media ad campaign promoting your website.

 Tracking conversions plays an important role in your marketing strategy.
 By accurately measuring the success of your website and adjusting as needed, you will increase website traffic and receive a high return on your conversion marketing efforts.